Never Forget: All The Times Soulja Boy Made The World Laugh

 If he wasn’t rapper/producer, Soulja Boy could low-key be a comedian.
 He’s been big trolling and making the world laugh ever since he realized his Crank Dat days were over.
 Fast forward to 2019 and Soulja still out here doing Gif-worthy things.
-On Wednesday, the rapper and Marriage Boot Camp star stopped by the Breakfast Club, and boy oh boy was that a treat.
+Back in January, the rapper and Marriage Boot Camp star stopped by the Breakfast Club, and boy oh boy was that a treat.

 Not only did Big Draco try to prove to everyone (once again) that he’s a pioneer in the hip hop, but he went as far as to say he taught Drake everything he knows.
 When Charlamagne and DJ Envy said Drake was the biggest rapper in the world, Soulja’s response was hella sound bite worthy.